 Your potential sponsor should be able to read your objectives and know exactly what you expect of them, and how you will both benefit from the sponsorship.

 Even though most organisations have started understanding the benefits of sports, you still have to prove to them that they are engaging in a good cause when they sponsor you as an athlete.
 Your proposal should have a part where you are justifying your need for sponsorship and showing that you are not the only one who will benefit.

 A proposal must have a budget.
+Having you sponsorship showing your ad in the Euro 2020 venues can be very expensive to start with.
 This is where you break down how much you are seeking from the sponsor.
 You also give an explanation on how you will use every amount you are given.
 You must show full accountability when writing the budget, and the figures must add up.
 If you are not sure of how to go about writing budgets, you can use a consultant.